-Talentiran.si, web portal by the Nefiks Institute, the leading system of recording non-formal acquired knowledge in Slovenia, which allows young people to systematically collect all non- formal acquired and certified competences in one place.
+Talentiran.si, web portal by the Nefiks Institute, is since 2018 the leading system of recording non-formal acquired knowledge in Slovenia, which allows young people to systematically collect all non- formal acquired and certified competences in one place.
 The portal offers relevant news and upcoming events, where young people and youth workers can participate.

 Youth Information and Counselling Centre of Slovenia (Zavod MISSS, Mladinsko informativno svetovalno središče Slovenije) is non-governmental non-profit organization, working as national youth information and counselling service, thus collaborating with 16 regional and local youth information and counselling centres throughout the Slovenia.
 The local centres disseminate information in their local space and provide counselling in choosing the right information.

 L’MIT (Ljubljanska mreža info točk) established in 1998 by the Office for Youth of the City of Ljubljana, unites non-profit organisations active in the field of youth information.
 It is an important mechanism for informing about youth work and opportunities for young people in Ljubljana.

 The Office of the Republic of Slovenia for Youth is governmental body responsible for youth policy and youth work policy.
 The governmental web pages inform young people about all current situations in the filed of youth.